anchen1011/toflow/README.md

 The original testing set (not downsampled or downgraded by noise): [zip (15GB)](http://data.csail.mit.edu/tofu/testset/vimeo_test_clean.zip).

-The original training + testing set (consists of 91701 sequences.
-It is not downsampled or downgraded by noise): [zip (82GB)](http://data.csail.mit.edu/tofu/dataset/vimeo_septuplet.zip).
+The original training + testing set (consists of 91701 sequences, which are not downsampled or downgraded by noise): [zip (82GB)](http://data.csail.mit.edu/tofu/dataset/vimeo_septuplet.zip).

 #### Generate Testing Sequences

-The code used to generate noisy/low-resolution sequences is provided under src/generate_testing_sample
+See src/generate_testing_sample for the functions to generate noisy/low-resolution sequences.

 To generate noisy sequences with Matlab under src/generate_testing_sample, run
 ```